Jbleezy/BO1-Reimagined/README.md

 * Melee disabled during hack
 * Pressing the lethal grenade button or ADS button will no longer restart a hack
 * Removed points reward given between rounds
+* Decreased time to hack doors from 32.7 seconds to 15 seconds
+* Decreased time to hack players from 10 seconds to 1.5 seconds
+* Decreased time to hack teddy bear locations from 5 seconds to 3 seconds
 * Hacking a Max Ammo gives a Perk Bottle
 * Hacking a powerup will reset its timer
 * Hacking a Death Machine will now give the Max Ammo its correct glow color